MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 # Plan an intelligent SharePoint intranet

-SharePoint offers a wide variety of options and tools to create intranet sites in your organization.
+SharePoint offers a wide variety of options and tools to create intranet sites for your organization.
 Moving your intranet to SharePoint might take a while, particularly if you already have extensive intranet content.
-In this article, we'll look at how to plan a new SharePoint intranet with a focus on quickly bringing sites on line and getting a return on your investment.
+In this article, we'll look at how to plan a new SharePoint intranet with a focus on quickly bringing sites online and getting a return on your investment.

 We'll cover how to:

-- Review your current intranet and your existing SharePoint environment
+- Review your current intranet
 - Identify and prioritize your business scenarios for intranet sites
 - Identify one key scenario to prototype and pilot
 - Launch the pilot and engage with your users

 ## Review your existing intranet

 Your current intranet may be composed of sites from different business groups, such as HR, IT, Facilities, Engineering, and others.
 As a first step to planning your new SharePoint intranet, we recommend taking an inventory of your existing sites and meeting with the owners of each to determine their business requirements for new sites.
+Take stock of where your content is located and how much content you would need to move when creating a new intranet site.

 As part of these meetings, you can identify the business needs that are addressed by each existing site as well as any requirements you might have for new sites.